Fire Safety for Property Managers

 What is the P50 fire extinguisher?

-A P50 fire extinguisher manufactured by Britannia Fire is a 10 year service free unit, which can be extended to 20 years after a manufactures service.
+A P50 fire extinguisher manufactured by Britannia Fire is a 10 year service free unit, which can be extended to 20 years after a manufacturers service.
 It can be routinely inspected in house until 10 years old with no parts requiring replacement during this period.

 Are P50 Fire Extinguishers legal?